samuxyz/mongo-blog/tutorial-review.md

 In this example we are rendering the `Home` component when the browser hits the homepage.

-`App.js` acts as the root component of our client so we can imagine the shared layout of our blog being render through `App`: The Navbar with a button to create a new post is always visible on every page of our client application so it's only natural to render it here:
+`App.js` acts as the root component of our client so we can imagine the shared layout of our blog being rendered through `App.js`.
+Our blog page will have a Navbar with a button that will let you create a new post.
+This Navbar will be visible on every page of our client application, so it is best to render it here in `App.js`:

 ```javascript
 // Import Bootstrap CSS